 We want water and sanitation to be available and accessible to all, affordable for all, acceptable for all, and of a good quality for all.
 We want water and sanitation provision to be framed by equality, with no discrimination on any grounds.
-We want people to be able to participate in decisions around the realisation of their right, for them to have access to the information they need to voice concerns and to be able to hold service providers and governments to account.
+And we want people to be able to participate in decisions around the realisation of their right, for them to have access to the information they need to voice concerns and to be able to hold service providers and governments to account.

 - In Pakistan, our members have successfully lobbied for budget increases for WASH and are now lobbying the government to include the right to water and sanitation in the constitution.